COVID-19 is a threat to our way of life and to the financial services industry. The IFoA has a significant role to play in the current crisis.

 Plus over 550 volunteers.

 From time to time, ICAT will seek additional volunteer support to complement the existing skillsets.
-If you are keen to get involved, and would like to be notified when ICAT are seeking additional support, please contact Debbie Atkins, Head of Engagement.
+If you are keen to get involved, and would like to be notified when ICAT are seeking additional support, please contact the Engagement team.

 Filter or search events

 Drawing from his most recent book “The New Long Life” and his longevity research Andrew J Scott will outline how longer lives and new technologies will fundamentally reshape how we structure our lives and transform the economy.
 As well as looking at the agenda this will set governments and corporates he will focus on the implications for you and how you prepare your future career.